St Catherine's Lighthouse: History

 Up until 2021 the 1904 revolving optic remained in use; the lighthouse had a range of 25 nmi and was the third-most powerful of all the lights maintained by Trinity House.
 In November 2020, however, the Isle of Wight Council granted Trinity House planning consent for "removal of existing lens, light pedestal, service stage railings and cleaning platform from lantern room; replacement platform, railings and stationary led light on pedestal".

 Present day

-In July 2021, Trinity House issued a Notice to Mariners reducing the light's nominal range from 25 nm to 19 nm.
-As of October 2021, the second order Fresnel lens system has been removed and the lantern room is empty; according to Trinity House the lens has been 'placed into storage while we look into options'.
-A temporary LED lamp has been installed externally, pending installation of new equipment inside the lantern.
+In July 2021, Trinity House issued a Notice to Mariners reducing the light's nominal range from 25 nmi to 19; later that year the second-order Fresnel lens system was removed (the light being shown for a time from a temporary lamp).
+It was replaced the following year with two Vega VLB92 type LED lanterns (one to function as the main light, the other as a standby).